Become a WDP volunteer in Melbourne!

 Can I volunteer for just one month?

-As we invest a lot of time and love in training and supporting each other to grow, we normally ask all WDP volunteers to commit to 12 months in the project (though volunteers are welcome to take breaks from WDP during busy periods in their life and return at a later date).
-We hope you would be able to commit a minimum 12 hours per season, which could include facilitating a dinner, attending a professional development training, responding to discussions in our volunteer Facebook group.
+As we invest a lot of time and love in training and supporting each other to grow, we normally ask all WDP volunteers to commit to at least 12 months in the project (though volunteers are welcome to take breaks from WDP during busy periods in their life and return at a later date).
+We hope you would be able to commit a minimum 12 hours per season, which could include facilitating a dinner, attending a professional development training, attending volunteer catch ups and staying active in our volunteer Facebook group.

-Most volunteers are active for a number of years because it’s such a fun and joyful experience!
+Most volunteers are active for a number of years because it’s such a great way to meet new people and have fun at the same time!

 How often do you take new volunteers?

-We run two volunteer recruitments and inductions per year – in summer (January/February) and winter (July/August).
+We run two volunteer recruitments and inductions per year.
 We have chosen this approach to ensure we can run high quality training programs and support new volunteers to find their place in the community.

-If you are keen to join as a WDP volunteer and applications are not open at the time you see this, contact the volunteers in your area to express interest in attending a dinner as a guest.
+If you are keen to join as a WDP volunteer and applications are not open at the time you see this, write to us at firstname.lastname@example.org to be put in touch with the volunteers in your area to find out how else you can get involved.

 What is a ‘typical’ WDP volunteer like?